 Austin loves to drink and, for that matter, drink cheaply.
 Beers can be found for low as a dollar at some Austin dive bars and whiskey is always cheap at the market!
 Just be careful not to go overboard.
 Avoid expensive lounges downtown as well.

 Public transport is efficient and can be really cheap in Austin.
 Just be careful of parking tickets if you have your own car – meter maids are relentless in this city.

-Below is a breakdown of a daily budget in Austin including average costs of each expense.
+Below is a breakdown of a daily budget in Austin including the average costs of each expense.

 If you want to visit Austin on a budget, you’ll have to be strict with your spending habits.
-For your benefit, we’ve created a list of tips that will help limit expenses.
-Follow these words of advice and you’ll that Austin can be much cheaper.
+For your benefit, I’ve created a list of tips that will help limit expenses.
+Follow these words of advice and you’ll see that Austin can be much cheaper.

 - Pre-fade and dive bars – If you’re going to have a night out in Austin, be sure to get buzzed first at home.
 Buying liquor at a local shop is always cheaper than paying for full-price booze at the bars.
 Once you’ve hit the streets, head first to the local dives – you can find beers for as low as $1 at these!

 - Cook at home as often as possible – One of the most proven ways of saving money for backpackers; buying your own groceries and cooking at home will save you heaps of cash.

 - Take advantage of happy hour – Happy hour is everyone’s favorite time of day!
 From around 4-6 pm and sometimes late, lots of bars and restaurants have special drink/food prices.
 Go out during these times to find all the cheap things to do in Austin.